Guard strangled at Washington state prison

 Jayme Biendl, 34, was found dead Saturday night in the chapel at Monroe Correctional Complex about 30 miles northeast of Seattle, Department of Corrections spokesman Chad Lewis said.
 She had been strangled with a microphone cord.

-The inmate, Byron Scherf, 52, was reported missing during a routine count at 9:14 p.m.
+The male inmate, whose identity has not been released by authorities, was reported missing during a routine count at 9:14 p.m.
 Saturday.
 He was found three minutes later in the chapel lobby and told officers he had planned to escape.

 Lewis said Biendl was ending her shift at 10 p.m. but had not reported back or turned in her equipment, which sparked concerns.
 Staff members immediately went to the chapel and found her unresponsive.

-Scherf is serving a life sentence without parole after being convicted of first-degree rape and kidnapping in 1997 under the state’s “three-strikes” law, Lewis said.
-He was being housed in a medium-security unit at the Monroe complex, the state’s largest prison with about 2,500 inmates and five units with varying security levels.
+The suspect is serving a life sentence without parole after being convicted of first-degree rape and kidnapping in 1997, Lewis said.
+He was being housed in a medium-security unit at the Monroe complex, which has five units with varying security levels.

-This is the first time a guard has been killed at the 100-year-old Monroe facility, Lewis said.

-Scherf entered the prison as a maximum-security offender, but through good behavior was transferred into the medium-security unit, Lewis said.
-Until Saturday, he had not had a violent infraction since 2001, when he tried to kill himself, Lewis said.

-Prison officials said Scherf had been serving as a volunteer worker in the chapel.
-Biendl led religious programs there, Lewis said.
-She was alone at the chapel Saturday night and was not carrying a weapon, as is typical for many corrections officers, he added.

-Scherf was being held in solitary confinement and the Monroe facility was in lockdown Sunday while detectives continued to investigate.
+The inmate has been isolated in a segregation unit, and the Monroe facility was in lockdown Sunday as detectives continued to investigate.

 Biendl joined the Corrections Department in 2002.
 Teamsters 117 spokeswoman Tracey Thompson said Sunday that the officer had complained to her union shop steward and prison supervisors about being the sole guard working in the chapel.
 She worried about being there alone without anyone checking on her, Thompson said.